-This capability raises the possibility that LLMs could reliably estimate diagnostic likelihood ratios, potentially overcoming a key barrier to broader application of quantitative reasoning in clinical practice and education.
-However, the accuracy of LLM-estimated LRs has not been previously explored.
-In this study, we aimed to evaluate the capacity of contemporary large language models to accurately estimate diagnostic likelihood ratios.
-Specifically, we compared LLM-generated likelihood ratios with empirically reported values from existing literature.
-Understanding the accuracy and applicability of these models in estimating likelihood ratios could help clinicians leverage under-investigated clinical findings and potentially integrate robust quantitative reasoning into everyday diagnostic practice and medical education.131415
+This capability raises the possibility that LLMs could reliably estimate diagnostic LRs, potentially overcoming a key barrier to broader application of quantitative reasoning in clinical practice.
+Notably, the accuracy of LLM-estimated LRs has not been previously explored.
+In this study, we aimed to evaluate the capacity of contemporary LLMs to accurately estimate diagnostic LRs.
+Specifically, we compared LLM-generated LRs with empirically reported values from the existing literature.
+If the accuracy of these models in estimating known LRs was found to be acceptable, the natural next step would be to consider situations in which under-investigated clinical findings (e.g. unknown LRs) could be tested in simulated (or real) clinical and training contexts.

+Can key clinical features be “digitalized” within a Bayesian analytical reasoning framework to augment our current approach to clinical diagnosis?
+How will this affect medical education and skill development of learners?
+We explore these questions after testing current LLM capabilities.
+Our work adds to the work of Goh et al13 and others14, who found that the reasoning of LLMs is of merit and deserves further exploration with respect to physician-LLM collaboration in clinical decision-making.
+By incorporating cutting-edge models, we address limitations of past works15 and examine the interface of such models with clinician decision-making.

 Methods: